EDGAR Server Log

 - htm -- web form associated with most filings.
 One can argue that if you are attempting to measure downloads read by individuals, this format is probably most relevant.

-- xbrl -- the eXtensible Business Reporting Language files, used by the filer to provide tables of financial data.
+- xbrl -- the eXtensible Business Reporting Language files (xml and xsd), used by the filer to provide tables of financial data.

 - other -- any form whose file type is not htm, txt, or xbrl.